 The Library of Shattered Dreams

-On the opposite wall is a timeline of major incidents of a fraction of the events in the Epstein conspiracy.
+On the opposite wall of the first floor is a timeline of major incidents of a fraction of the events in the Epstein conspiracy.
 Major milestones are chronologically mapped on the wall.
 Laid out along some 40 feet of wall, viewers begin to grasp how sweeping in both scope and time this conspiracy was.

 As one ascends the stairs to the second floor, leading to the second part of the display, the landing balcony displays six oil chalk pastel paintings by Maria Farmer.